NATURE OF WORK

 DESIRABLE KNOWLEDGE, ABILITIES AND SKILLS

-Ability to establish and maintain effective working relationships with employees, supervisors, officials and the public.
+Ability to establish and maintain effective working relationships with employees, supervisors and the public.

 EXPERIENCE AND TRAINING